azratul/live-share.nvim/README.md

 - **SSH**: You must have SSH installed on your system.
 This is required for tunneling with services like serveo.net or localhost.run.
 - **Tested Environments**: This plugin has been tested on **Linux** and **OpenBSD** distributions.
 It has not been tested or officially supported on **macOS** or **Windows**.

-### Important Note for localhost.run Users

-In certain cases, to ensure localhost.run works correctly (based on tests with Ubuntu Studio 24.04), it may be necessary to use **nokey@localhost.run** instead of just **localhost.run**.
-This requirement can vary depending on the specific system configuration.
-Additionally, if you execute it via SSH without forwarding your graphical environment(ssh -X), you won't have access to the clipboard.
-In that case, you'll need to retrieve the URL from the `/tmp/service.url` file.

 ## Installation

 ### Using Packer